pacifica/pacifica-archiveinterface/README.md

 # Running It

-There are three ways of running the archive interface; POSIX, ORACLE_HMS_SIDEBAND and HPSS.
+There are three ways of running the archive interface; POSIX, ORACLE_HSM_SIDEBAND and HPSS.

 Posix File System Backend
 ```